davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/01-beginner/hints.md

 **Why this happens**: Topics or conversation flows are forcing unnecessary questions.

 **The Fix**:
-- Keep Topics simple or don't use them at all!
-- Let the agent extract information naturally from the conversation
+- **Note**: Copilot Studio includes built-in topics (Goodbye, Greeting, Start Over, Thank you) - these are fine to keep!
+- Don't add complex custom topics - let your Instructions handle the conversation flow
+- For this challenge, focus on writing great Instructions rather than creating topics
-- Trust the instructions to guide the agent
+- Trust the instructions to guide the agent's behavior naturally

 ### **Problem**: "Agent responses feel robotic"